kuriishu27/kuriishu27/README.md

 I'm a Software Mentor (iOS, Swift, SwiftUI) and Freelance iOS developer.
 I am also the Co-Founder and Lead Developer at [AccentPOS](https://accentpos.com), a complete management system.
 I am a massive fan of [Swift](https://github.com/apple/swift) and SwiftUI.

+I offer long term mentoring sessions to improve your skills in design patters, software development, basics of programming, etc.

+- 🔭 I'm currently looking for graphic designers.
+Contact me if you have iOS designs for an app!
+- 🌱 Currently transitioning from QWERTY to Colemak keyboard layout
+- 👔 Javascript, Node, Typescript, React, Redux
+- 👏🏼 I’m looking to building my own blog with Swift and Functional programming related content
+- 💬 Ask me about Swift, TDD and career tips for non-computer science graduates
+- 🎹 Pianist influenced by modern music and post-romanticism
+- 📩 How to reach me: [@c_leovido](https://twitter.com/c_leovido)

 ## Freelance (iOS) - 2020-2021
 - Medical app (from ObjC to SwiftUI)
 - Management app (UIKit, Combine, Salesforce SDK)